 The historical monitoring data accumulated over years of operation builds a comprehensive health record for each tap changer.
 This data supports evidence-based decisions about maintenance scheduling, Komponentenaustausch, end-of-life assessment, and capital investment planning.
 Fleet-wide data analysis can identify systemic issues across transformer populations, such as design weaknesses in specific tap changer models or the impact of particular operating environments on equipment degradation rates.

 Auswahl des Passenden OLTC monitoring solution requires balancing technical coverage, kosten, and practical constraints.
 Key considerations include the voltage class and type of tap changer to be monitored, the specific fault modes of greatest concern, the available communication infrastructure at the substation, compatibility with existing SCADA and asset management systems, and the level of diagnostic sophistication required.
-Für kritische Übertragungstransformatoren, a comprehensive multi-parameter system covering DGA, Schwingung, Motorstrom, and temperature is justified.
+Für kritische Übertragungstransformatoren, a comprehensive multi-parameter system covering DGA, Vibration, Motorstrom, and temperature is justified.
 For lower-criticality distribution transformers, a simpler system focusing on DGA and temperature may provide sufficient coverage at a lower investment.

 12. Online Monitoring vs Traditional Inspection — Comparison